torch/argcheck/README.md

      - Rewrote completely the code generation.
      - Now creates a tree of possible argument paths (much more efficient).
      - Thanks to the tree approach, many bugs have been fixed.
-     - Argcheck will produce an error if there are ambiguous argument rules.
+     - `argcheck` will produce an error if there are ambiguous argument rules.
      - The feature `chain` is still deprecated (but available).
 Use `overload` instead.
      - True overloading is happening.
 Contrary to `chain`, `overload` functions must be overwritten.
      - Same functionalities than in 1.0, plus